 Takeaway 1: identify what needs fixing in your life

-Those drawn to job sharing are often high-performing individuals, why doing this work matters all the more.
-As Cole divulges, success on the outside looks like success to others period, regardless of the cost — often to ourselves and our mental health.
+Those drawn to job sharing are often high-performers, and it’s why doing this work matters all the more.
+As Cole divulges, success on the outside looks like success to others period, regardless of the cost—often to ourselves and our mental health.
 Many times, high achievers haven’t set the boundaries in their lives to put on their oxygen masks on first.

 She asks us to look internally to what needs fixing in our lives and poses the question, “What would you face, feel, or experience if you don’t stay stuck?”